 Synchronizes the clock to the processor clock outside the core.
-Works only with ARM devices that have the RTCK JTAG signal available.
-For more information about adaptive speed, see the IAR J-Link and IAR J-Trace User Guide for JTAG Emulators for ARM Cores available in the arm\doc directory.
+Works only with Arm devices that have the RTCK JTAG signal available.
+For more information about adaptive speed, see the J-Link/J-Trace User Guide available in the arm\doc directory.